xiaozhengxu/warmup_project_2017/write_up.md

-Writeup: in your ROS package create a file to hold your project writeup.
-Any format is fine (markdown, word, pdf, etc.).
-Your writeup should answer the following questions.
-I expect this writeup to be done in such a way that you are proud to include it as part of your professional portfolio.
-As such, please make sure to write the report so that it is understandable to an external audience.
-Consider adding pictures to your report, or links to youtube videos of your robot programs in action.
-You have no idea how persuasive a project like this can be to a perspective employer!

 ####For each behavior, describe the problem at a high-level.
 Include any relevant diagrams that help explain your approach.
 Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.

 ####Drive Square: